mayankbaluni/mayankbaluni/README.md

 ### Hi there 👋

-# Mayank Baluni - Technical Product Manager at Carrier Global Corporation
+# Mayank Baluni - Certified Product Owner, AWS Machine Learning Specialist, and Cloud Architect with comprehensive expertise in Product Management

 ---